Born Again Pond

 All the ideas and work has been undertaken by the young people themselves, supported by school staff.
 It has been a positive project for the students, and they have been able to gain a Level 1 B-Tech Science qualification as a result of this project, as well as each completing a Level 1 Health and Safety certificate.

-Not only have the school staff and students benefitted, but also ‘the local elderly residential homes have benefitted as they come and use the garden area and pond during weekends and holidays.
-They really appreciate the space.
-It has helped to build relationships with the residents.’
+Not only have the school staff and students benefited, but also the local elderly residential homes have benefitted as they come and use the garden area and pond during weekends and holidays.
+They really appreciate the space and it has helped to build relationships with the residents.